BEROCHLU/kf2-autokick-level-and-perk/README.md

 # Feature

 * You are able to auto kick without mutator as Ranked Server.
-* I'm not original creator, I fixed issues and improved, add perk-kick features.
+* I'm not original creator, I fixed a issue and improved, add perk-kick features.

+# What is a fixed issue and improved?

+I fixed and improved things are following:

+* Previous auto-kick script could't kick specific player whose name is multi byte character. (e.g. Japanese, Chinese, Korea)
+* It was need to keep open AUTO-KICK page to run auto-kick script.